 Join Virtual Meeting

 - "The Dr. Robert & Esther Goddard Center for Inspiration" by The Wonder Mission, Inc. Historic Resources Category.
-To restore and preserve the house that was the birthplace of Dr. Robert Goddard, known as "the father of modern rocketry", and develop it into an inter-active learning environment accessible to local students and educators. $151,056.
+To restore and preserve the house that was the birthplace and residence of Dr. Robert Goddard, known as the "father of modern rocketry, and transform it into an inter-active learning environment and resource center. $100,019.

 Join Virtual Meeting